 March: The Orioles Are Here

 Sleek and elegant with brilliant yellow-orange heads and bodies, Hooded Orioles arrive in your yard, looking for fresh nectar and bugs.
 They might even visiting your hummingbird feeders.
 They are followed closely by their cousins, the stockier but equally bright yellow Bullock's Orioles.
-Both Orioles' black-and-white-streaked wings stand out against their striking orange.
-An Oriole feeder has larger ports than a hummingbird feeder and places to offer the berry jelly.
+Both Orioles' black-and-white-streaked wings stand out against their striking yellow or orange.
+An Oriole feeder has larger ports than a hummingbird feeder and has small wells to hold the berry jelly.

 Left: Female and male Hooded Orioles love the jelly on an oriole feeder